 Yoga and Arthritis

-As a mindful form of exercise, yoga can be wonderful for those who have arthritis, helping increase range of motion, circulation and synovial fluid in your joint capsules.
-Yoga’s wealth of other tools–including breathwork and meditation–can help with pain, depression, sleep and the healing process.
+As a mindful form of exercise, yoga can be wonderful for those who have arthritis, helping increase range of motion, circulation and synovial fluid in your joint capsules–which, in turn, can decrease the amount of pain being felt.
+Yoga’s wealth of other tools–including breathwork and meditation–can also help with pain, depression, sleep and the healing process.
 But those with arthritis–especially if told by their doctor that they need to lose weight–might still benefit from making modifications in their yoga practice, including avoiding poses that put a lot of weight on the joints, and other poses like inversions and extreme backbends.
 I have a list of yoga pose modifications for various joints that I go through with private clients I work with.
 I also spend a week focusing on bone and joint health in my ‘7 Weeks of Wellness‘ Online Yoga Course.
-If you think you might benefit from either of these opportunities, or have other questions about yoga and arthritis, please do not hesitate to reach out.
+And the Aqua Yoga sessions I teach during the warm weather months are great for improving pain and function in those with arthritis.
+If you think you might benefit from any of these opportunities, or have other questions about yoga and arthritis, please do not hesitate to reach out.

 Remember: A small amount of discomfort in joints after new/unfamiliar exercise is normal.
 It doesn’t mean damage has been done.
 It should diminish the more you exercise.
 Motion is lotion; movement is medicine.